Jinnah Sindh Medical University: Granted university status

 The Sindh Medical College achieved university status on June 2, 2012 and thus became third medical university in Karachi, with the ordinance signed by the Governor Sindh, Ishrat-ul-Ebad Khan, and witnessed by President Asif Ali Zardari at Bilawal House.

+The current Vice Chancellor is Amjad Siraj Memon.

 Notable alumni

-The list of notable graduates of the Sindh Medical College (and later university) includes:
+The list of notable graduates of the Sindh Medical College.(and later university) includes: